-Panic Disorder is when similar symptoms culminate in a panic attack.
+Panic disorder is when similar symptoms culminate in a panic attack, which usually last about ten minutes.
 Individuals may be engaged in a routine activity and taken completely by surprise.
-All of a sudden they will have difficulty breathing, feel lightheaded or dizzy, and start to sweat, tremble and shake.
-A common initial reaction is to believe they are experiencing a heart attack.
-Panic attacks usually last about ten minutes.
+All of a sudden they will have difficulty breathing, feel lightheaded or dizzy, and start to sweat, tremble, and shake.

-Phobias are the most common anxiety disorder and include agoraphobia, social phobia and specific phobia.
+Phobias are the most common anxiety disorder, including agoraphobia, social phobia and specific phobia.
 Agoraphobia is the fear of being separated from home and family; many psychiatrists believe it is the same illness as panic disorder.
 Social phobia is the fear of being judged or embarrassed when with others.
-Nerves before giving a speech for strangers are normal; nerves before a small social gathering with friends may be indicative of the disorder.
-Specific phobias are the fear of animals, objects, places or situations (e.g. constricted spaces or heights).
+Other specific phobias are the fear of animals, objects, places or situations (e.g. constricted spaces or heights).

 The Neurobiology of Anxiety

 The three major neurotransmitters associated with anxiety are norepinephrine, serotonin and GABA.
-The general theory regarding norepinephrine is that patients with an anxiety disorder often have a poorly regulated noradrenergic system, the cell bodies of which are primarily localized in the area of the brain stem that controls alertness (locus coeruleus).
+The theory regarding norepinephrine is that patients with an anxiety disorder often have a poorly regulated noradrenergic system.
+These are the cell bodies which are primarily localized in the locus coeruleus area of the brain that controls alertness.
 Serotonin and GABA are identified because medications altering their levels have been routinely successful in the treatment of anxiety disorders.

 The Center offers in-house genetic and neurocognitive testing to determine the extent of the above biological influences.
-If the results show the brain and body are fertile for the anxiety disorder the symptoms are indicative of, Dr. Ahmad will make a diagnosis and the treatment process will progress from there.
+If the results show the brain and body are demonstrating an anxiety disorder, Dr. Ahmad will make a diagnosis.

-While specific medications and therapies are prescribed depending on the type of anxiety disorder, most treatment plans include a combination of psychopharmacology and psychotherapy (particularly behavior therapy).
+While specific medications and therapies are prescribed depending on the type of anxiety disorder, most treatment plans include a combination of psychopharmacology and psychotherapy.
 These options are all available at the Center for Integrative Wellness and will be tailored to your personal needs and preferences as a patient.